How are Funders Helping in the Health Crisis?

 City Bridge Trust

 Registered charity number: 1035628

 The City Bridge Trust makes grants to support Greater London in the areas of reducing inequality, and build thriving communities, among other aims.
 It has launched a £2 million fund with the Greater London Authority to support the London charity sector.
-This will be coordinated by London Funders with details to be announced.
-You can see the statement here.
+This has been announced as the London Community Response Fund, coordinated by London Funders.
+Wave 1 is emergency grants of up to £5,000 for immediate and urgent needs, find out more here.
 It has also signed the London Funders statement of reassurance.